hammerheim-game/hammerheim-rules/3-equipment.md

 Each marker is marked with either ‘Trap’ or ‘Decoy’ on the underside.
 When a model touches the marker, flip it over.
 If it says ‘Decoy’, nothing happens.
-If it says ‘Trap’ then that model takes a Strength 4 hit with no armour save
+If it says ‘Trap’ then that model takes a Strength 4 hit with no armor save
 ### Watchtower

 This gives the defender a high platform to shoot from (this